goshatch/gosha.net/README.md

 ## Deployment

-It's trivial to deploy a copy of this site to Vercel (which is what I use) or Netlify.
+It's trivial to deploy a copy of this site to Vercel or Netlify.
 Use the Jekyll build pack and things should run smoothly.

 ## Licensing and copyright

 Please note that all the content in this repository is copyrighted, most of the time by me, and when specified, by others.
 You are free to re-use source code, but please do not copy or re-use images or other assets without permission.

+In particular, fonts within the `/assets/fonts` directory are copyrighted by their respective designers. `Berkeley Mono` is used under a personal license and may not be reused.